keystonejs/keystone/docs/guides/performance.md

 });
 ```

-Next, start the Keystone server but include a `DUMP_SCHEMA` environment variable.
+Next, start the KeystoneJS server but include a `DUMP_SCHEMA` environment variable.
-This will output the Keystone schema to the given path
+This will output the KeystoneJS schema to the given path
 (ready for us to upload to Apollo Engine!):

 ```shell